luicfrr/react-native-vision-camera-face-detector/README.md

 Here is a list of common issues when trying to use this package and how you can try to fix them:

-- `Regular javascript function cannot be shared.
+`Regular javascript function cannot be shared.
 Try decorating the function with the 'worklet' keyword...`:

-  If you're using `react-native-reanimated` maybe you're missing [this](https://github.com/mrousavy/react-native-vision-camera/issues/1791#issuecomment-1892130378) step.
+- If you're using `react-native-reanimated` maybe you're missing [this](https://github.com/mrousavy/react-native-vision-camera/issues/1791#issuecomment-1892130378) step.

+`Fatal signal: SIGSEGV ` or `my app is crashing`:
+- Maybe this is not related to this plugin.
+See native logs (run your app with Android Studio or Xcode) and compare them with logs on [this issue](https://github.com/mrousavy/react-native-vision-camera/issues/2589).
+If they look the same then please try [this](https://github.com/mrousavy/react-native-vision-camera/issues/2589#issuecomment-1957808365) workaround.

+If you find other errors while using this package you're wellcome to open a new issue or create a PR with the fix.

 ## 👷 Built With